LAIR3/one/README.md

-# 🧠 one ONE — The Oracle of Absolute Value
+# ONE ONE — The Oracle of Absolute Value

 Welcome to the official smart contract repository of **ONE**, the most precise token in the Web3 universe.
 Engineered for mathematical integrity and blockchain standardization, ONE isn’t just another ERC20 — it’s the **unit of truth** in the decentralized world.